VentGrey/encrypt_file/README.md

 # Encrypt_file

-Create a file encrypted with luks
+-You need the package cryptsetup (only for linux)-

-It can be used as a raw image so you can save there encripted files :)
+CreateLuksFile.sh - Create a file encrypted with luks and it asks ir you want to formats it as ext4 OpenLuksFile.sh - decrypts the file, create a directoy and mounts the file to it CloseLuksFile.sh - close the file and deletes the directory created